Kaupo Beach Park

-Kaupo Beach Park (see more photos, view panorama) is located across the street from Sea Life Park Hawaii on Oahu's southeastern shore.
+Kaupo Beach Park (view panorama) is located across the street from Sea Life Park Hawaii on Oahu's southeastern shore.
 It is a narrow roadside beach park with a sandy beach.Swimming isn't really possible here because the nearshore ocean bottom is rocky, but the snorkeling and diving conditions next to the pier are good.
 Also, there are a few sand-bottomed pools, where families take their kids to play in.

 In the Hawaiian language, Kaupo means “night landing.”
 It got this name from the former fishing village that used to be located here.
 Kaupo Beach is also known as Baby Makapu'u, Kumu Cove and Cockroach Bay.
 The youngest lava flow on Oahu is believed to have occurred here.